 SUBMIT YOUR PROJECT

-Submissions must be a recording of a live performance of original work, and must be 8 minutes and 46 seconds in length;
+Submissions must be a recording of a live performance of original work that has been created in the past year, and must be 8 minutes and 46 seconds in length;

 Submissions will be accepted from artists of color who reside in the United States (work submitted by artists under the age of 18 will be considered in a youth category);

-The deadline for consideration for the 2020 Virtual Festival has passed, but the archive submission process is currently open-ended (no deadline).
+The deadline for consideration for the 2021 Virtual Festival is August 31.
+The archive submission process is currently open-ended (there is no deadline to submit to the archive only).